Deploying a Wazuh cluster¶

-The cluster should now be synchronized with the same shared files in all managers.
+Since this moment, the cluster should be synchronized and the shared files should be the same in all the managers.

 Run the cluster in CentOS 6¶

-Python 2.6 is the default python version in CentOS 6.
-Since Python 2.7 is required to run the cluster, follow these steps to install and use this version:
+Python 2.6 is the default python version in CentOS6.
+Since Python 2.7 is required to run the cluster, follow these steps:

 # yum install -y centos-release-scl # yum install -y python27